wgraba/autorestic-docker/README.md

 `docker build .`

 ## Publishing
 Images are automatically published using GitHub Actions.
-Tags follow `cupcakearmy/autorestic` tag scheme which is based on autorestic versions.
+Tags are based on `cupcakearmy/autorestic` tag scheme which is based on autorestic versions.

 ## TODO
-- [ ] Publish to Docker Hub using Github Actions
+- [x] Publish to Docker Hub using Github Actions